joe-p-thomas/cube_runner/README.md

   Drive through the obstacles, avoiding any collisions.
 ### Controls
   arrows - drive

   space - pause

 ## Technology
   Cube Runner is a JavaScript based game, using HTML Canvas for the rendering.

 ## Technical Implementation
+  Instead of relying on a 3D-rendering JavaScript library, I utilized 2D HTML Canvas to give the same impression.

 ## Future Features
 - Keep track of high scores